ghanad/alertmanager-smart-silencer/README.md

 - `/health`: Health check endpoint
 - `/metrics`: Prometheus metrics endpoint

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details

-## Suggested Repository Name

-For the GitHub repository, I suggest naming it:

-`alertmanager-smart-silencer`

-This name is:
-- Descriptive of the tool's purpose
-- Easy to remember
-- Following common GitHub naming conventions
-- SEO-friendly for users looking for Alert Manager tools